ZSH

 to set it as your default shell.
 You’ll have to restart your shell for Zsh to run.
 You may have to restart your computer.

 Get in the habit of using your terminal as much as possible.
 Install your applications with your shell.
-I read somewhere that installing them on the command line affects how they’re installed.
+I read somewhere that installing them on the command line, rather than your package manager, affects how they’re installed.
 Maintain a smooth running Linux, by using the command line to install most of the applications on your system.

 Use, “sudo apt install”, or, “sudo pkcon install”, to install applications.
 These are commands you will use often and using them will help you get familiar with the terminal and shell.
 Use the terminal as much as possible.
 Use your graphical tools when you need to.